Using a treemap

 The figure below shows the main elements of a treemap data visualization.

-4. Add a treemap
+3. Choosing a treemap

-6. Change the hierarchy level
+4.2.
+Change the hierarchy level

 The treemap now displays all product subcategories in the form of nodes that are grouped under their respective headings.

 You can also change the level from the Data Analysis Panel by editing the hierarchy's settings.

 4.3.
 Expanding and collapsing

 When multiple hierarchies or a multi-level hierarchy is selected, you can right-click data and choose Expand to view that node's data broken up into additional details, or Collapse to combine multiple values into a summary.

 For details and examples with treemaps and other visualizations, see Expand and collapse hierarchy members.